thriveweb/deking-new/content/services/single-service3.md

   lounge chairs, a way to access all sides of the pool, or a connection to the house for an extended feel.
-By adding change of heights in the deck, a new area is created which adds more interest and is more visually appealing along with the ability to have different areas to lounge about or entertain.
+By adding change of heights in the deck, a new area is created which adds more interest and is more visually appealing along with the ability to have different areas to lounge about or entertain on.
 With matching materials a pool house can be added for shade or for a bbq area
 welcomeImage: /images/uploads/image-2-1024x576.jpg
 accordion: